Education and youth are priorities for Caisse Desjardins de Wendake.

 Young people are invited to make an appointment with a caisse advisor to develop a financial plan.
 Our advisors can pinpoint their needs and meet their expectations.

 Caisse Desjardins de Wendake has a long tradition of involvement with local youth.
-This is why it is so enthusiastic about the massive concerted effort being made by all Desjardins components toward youth outreach.
+In addition to providing personalized training for students of the Centre de développement de la formation et de la main-d'œuvre (CDFM) huron-wendat, the caisse is also enthusiastic about the massive converted effort being made by all Desjardins components toward youth outreach.

 For a wide range of cool information and entertainment and to learn more about finance, see High school students.